lhcb/starterkit-lessons/second-analysis-steps/simulation-gencuts.md

     '[pi+]cc': 'inAcc'
     }
 ```
-You can again check that this works and a larger sample of 10,000 events can be found HHHEEERRREEEE.
+You can again check that this works and a larger sample of 10,000 events can be found `root://eosuser.cern.ch//eos/user/l/lhcbsk/sim-lesson/GaussTightCut-27163003-10000ev.xgen`
+.
-You might also notice a slight slow-down in the rate at which events are produced: by default, whenever
+You might also notice a slight slow-down in the rate at which events are produced: by default,
-an event fails the generator cut (which is applied after Pythia and EvtGen are done) triggers a reset of
+an event failing the generator cut (which is applied after Pythia and EvtGen are done) triggers a reset of
 the entire generation phase of the simulation.
 Therefore, very tight generator level cuts in combination
 with a signal particle that only rarely occurs in minimum bias events can results in the generation phase
 taking manifold longer than the simulation of the detector response (and you might want to rethink your